Leaving the Corporate World is Difficult

 In the past one year, my business plan has changed several times as I gather more information by talking to different people and evaluating my own strengths and skills.
 The business vision is the same, but the objective, strategy, product offerings; even target audiences have been modified as I walk the path.

-- Track your finances.
 With income being reduced substantially, I make sure that I stay on top of my personal and professional finances.
-When I worked in the corporate world, I would take a taxi from the airport to hotel.
+When I worked in the corporate world, I would take a taxi from the airport to the hotel.
 Now I am on my own, I take Super Shuttle or Public Transportation.
 I pack my own snacks and am cognizant of how much money I spend when I am on the road.
 I applied for a line of credit with my bank in case I need to tap into additional funds.
-I try not to borrow money, unless it’s absolutely necessary.
+I try not to borrow money unless it’s absolutely necessary.
 I am also aware that you need to invest in order to grow.
-[Tweet “The best way to minimize stress is to proactively manage your finances.”]

 “Mom, can I have your car on 6/16?”
 After extensive texting, he finally looked at me.
 “Sure, I am in Boston that week.
 You can have my car for three days.”
 I said.
 “Cool, that’s awesome.”
 He cheered!
 That’s another lesson I learned in the past year.
 Both sons got their drivers’ licenses.
 Suddenly, I need to “learn” to share my car.
 My lesson on that: “Buy them a used car…” (…eventually.
 I haven’t actually gotten to that yet.
 Need to prioritize, after all.)
 More lessons to learn and the saga continues.